 Snook need no introduction among inshore anglers.
 They’re one of the true superstars of Florida’s shallow-water scene, famous for inhaling lures and doing their very best to never give them back.
 Unsurprisingly, they’re a local favorite in Naples.

 You can catch Snook all year round on the Paradise Coast.
 However, they do tend to be less active in the winter.
-The best time to target them is March through October.
+The best time to go Snook fishing in Naples is March through October.
 The warmer the water gets, the more aggressive they become.

 If you’re visiting in the winter (which most people are) some of the best fish to catch are Grouper.
 Black, Red, and Gag Grouper swarm the offshore reefs during the cooler months, making for a tough battle and a delicious dinner.

-As well as the table fare, you can also take on a very different type of Grouper in Naples: monster Goliath Grouper.
+As well as the table fare, you can also fish for a very different type of Grouper in Naples: monster Goliath Grouper.
 These guys can top 800 pounds, making them one of the biggest fish in the Gulf.
 Even so, they show up in surprisingly shallow water – people have even caught them from Naples Pier!

 Freshwater enthusiasts, we haven’t forgotten you.
 The canals around Naples are home to both Largemouth and Peacock Bass.
 If you want to escape the crowds of beach-goers and enjoy a couple of hours of world-class angling, this is a great place to do it.